bikkubs97/tech-website/README.md

 Content management system is implemented using the template : https://github.com/themesberg/volt-react-dashboard with react and bootstrap.

-using the template users can dynamically update the content of the webpage.
+using the CMS, users can dynamically update the content of the webpage.

 Live links
 ..........